 Our employees understand the importance of giving back.
 Here are a few of their stories, and how our employee matched funding programme helped double their fundraising efforts.

-Having heard from a colleague about the incredible work that the charity does, in July 2011, Stephanie volunteered to go and help work on the renovation programme at two houses in Emmett Road, Inchicore.
+Having heard from a colleague about the incredible work that the charity does, Stephanie volunteered to go and help work on the renovation programme at two houses in Emmett Road, Inchicore.

 “It was a fantastic experience, great fun and most importantly, rewarding” she said.